shrawankc11/shrawankc11/README.md

 ## 👋 Hi there, I’m Shrawan KC.

- I mostly do backend-web stuff with Node JS and Typescript.<br>
+ I mostly do backend stuff.
+I like working with databases.<br>
  Learning more about the memory and OS.
  ### My stack/tools?: